docarray/docarray/docs/advanced/document-store/index.md

 ### Out-of-array modification

-One can not take a Document *out* from a DocumentArray and modify it, then expect its modification to be committed back to the DocumentArray.
+You can not take a Document *out* from a DocumentArray and modify it, then expect its modification to be committed back to the DocumentArray.

 Specifically, the pattern below is not supported by any external store backend: